r-figu/skin.arctic.horizon.2/Readme.md

 - Change fullscreen widget controls position
 - Hide fullscreen/row plotbox
 - Hide ratings and aired info

-- Note: Do not combine Fullscreen widget with other widgets
+So for the Home screen basically I'm using the Fullscreen widget alone or combined widgets with no info whatsoever, and row + wall as inner views.

 Many thanks to jurialmunkey for his brilliant and awesome work!
 I've been running the Arctic skins for years.